szkf/i18node.js/README.md

 i18node.config({ locales: ['de', 'en'], directory: __dirname + '/locales' })
 ```

-By using singleton you can require `i18node.js` in different files and it will use the same configuration.
+By using singleton you can import `i18node.js` in different files and it will share the same configuration.

-### Import As Instance
+### Create an Instance

 ```js
 const { I18Node } = require('i18node.js')